Dbux CLI

 These are some useful default settings.

-• The --pw flag is one type of module filter.
-It whitelists 3rd party packages (from node_modules) to also be instrumented and traced.
+--pwflag is one type of module filter.
+It whitelists 3rd party packages (fromnode_modules) to also be instrumented and traced.- More explanations on module filters can be found in the trace guide.

 Caution: --pw=*